|

 - HUHANA:

-Maori form of Susan, meaning
+Maori form of Latin Susanna, meaning

 "lily."

-(Hùong): Vietnamese name meaning "pink" or "rose."
+- HÙONG: Vietnamese name meaning "pink" or "rose."

 - HYACINTHA: